borntofrappe/borntofrappe/src/blog/another-binary-button.md

 }
 ```

-The `display` property takes precedence over the same attribute and completes the effect.
+The `display` property takes precedence over the attribute with the same name and completes the effect.

 You can certainly use a different set of nodes to draw shapes, or toy with the idea of using fancy CSS declarations and key-value pairs.